ice-energy/jreed/content/post/post_008/WallMounted_Desktop.md

 ---

 I put together this computer largely from spare parts and Amazon points from my Amex.
-So barely cost anything, and my intent is to use it as a server for [Zoneminder](https://zoneminder.com/).
+So barely cost anything, and I thought it would be perfect as a server for [Zoneminder](https://zoneminder.com/).

 This was built with the intention of putting it in an enclosure.
 It started out sitting